wikimedia/pywikibot/README-conversion.txt

-    change "import config" to "from pywikibot import config" change "import catlib" to "from pywikibot.compat import catlib" change "import query" to "from pywikibot.compat import query" change "wikipedia." to "pywikibot."
+    change "import config" to "from pywikibot import config" change "import catlib" to "from pywikibot.compat import catlib" change "import query" to "from pywikibot.compat import query" change "import userlib" to "from pywikibot.compat import userlib" change "wikipedia." to "pywikibot."

 wikipedia.setAction() no longer works; you must revise the script to pass an